$\ell_1$DecNet+: A new architecture framework by $\ell_1$ decomposition and iteration unfolding for sparse feature segmentation: DecNet from an decomposition model and its scaled-ADMM solver

-Note that each subproblem has an explicit solution or can be solved simply.
-In \refproblem{pr:admm-uv}, computing $(u^{(l+1)},v^{(l+1)})$ is equivalent to solve a linear system: where $I$ represents the identity operator and with $K_m^T$, the adjoint operator of $K_m$.
-For the convolutional operator $K_m$ with periodic boundary condition, \refproblem{pr:admm-uv} can be efficiently solved by FFT\cite{wang_new_2008,wu_augmented_2010,yang_admm-csnet_2020}.
+Note that each subproblem has an explicit solution.
+In \refproblem{pr:admm-uv}, computing $u^{(l+1)}$ is equivalent to solve a linear system: with explicit solution where $\text{Id}$ represents the identity operator.
+For the convolutional operator $K_m$ with periodic boundary condition, \refproblem{pr:admm-uv} can be efficiently solved by FFT; see, e.g., \cite{wang_new_2008,wu_augmented_2010}.